 Should You Look for Investors for Your Business?

 It’s entirely feasible for extremely young businesses to obtain equity financing from investors.
 But you need more than just a great idea or a hard-working team.
-Companies that succeed in securing funding from investors usually have some sort of evidence that people will like their product or service.
+Companies that succeed in securing funding from investors usually have evidence that people will like their product or service.
 This could include proof of concept, data from focus groups, or market research that shows emerging trends or shifts in demand.
 Investors typically prefer to see as much data as possible because it gives you an idea of how to spend their money.

 You should also consider seeking investors if taking on additional debt from business loans or credit cards would likely do more harm than good to your cash flow.
 And though your investor will probably have little involvement in your day-to-day routine, you should still welcome the advice of someone with real experience.